tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 Well, you're either free to play, or you're not.

-As Alan Watts puts it, "you can't be spontaneous *within reason*."
+As Alan Watts puts it, you can't be spontaneous *within reason*.

 So you've got risk saying things that are *silly* and *illogical* and *wrong*, and the best way to get the confidence to do that is to know that while you're being creative, nothing is wrong.
 There's no such thing as a mistake, and any *drivel* may lead to the break-through.